In this article:

 Β

-The endless drying β and why it's more than a tiresome duty
+The eternal drying β and why it's more than a tiresome chore

 Ezra loves rain.
 Puddles.
 Mud.
-The stream behind the vineyard.
-He doesn't care in the slightest about the weather β the colder, the better.
-Interestingly, in summer he prefers to walk on leash because the heat is unpleasant for him.
+The creek behind the vineyard.
+He isn't the least bit interested in the weather β the colder, the better.
+Interestingly, in summer he prefers to heel because the heat is uncomfortable for him.
 But autumn?
 Autumn is his season.

 What does that mean for me?
 Drying.
 Always.
 All autumn long.

-There are dog coats made of terry cloth or fleece that really help.
-And there's us β with five microfiber towels.
-They're all wet and dirty at the same time in autumn.
+There are dog bathrobes made of terry cloth or fleece that really help.
+And then there's us β with five microfiber towels.
+They are all wet and dirty at the same time in autumn.

-But thorough drying is not pedantry β it's genuine dog protection.
-Moisture in the fur, especially between the toes, under the armpits, and on the belly, creates an environment where bacteria and fungi thrive.
-Irritated skin, hot spots (round itchy skin inflammations that the dog worsens by scratching and licking), ear infections in dogs with floppy ears β much of this begins with fur that stays damp for too long.
+But thorough drying is not pedantry β it is genuine dog protection.
+Moisture in the coat, especially between the toes, under the armpits, and on the belly, creates an environment where bacteria and fungi thrive.
+Irritated skin, hotspots (round itchy skin inflammations that the dog worsens by scratching and licking), ear infections in dogs with floppy ears β much of this begins with a coat that stays damp for too long.

 So: towel.
 Always.
 And then the paws again.
 And don't forget the ears.

-A little tip for afterward: spray AM+PLUS Active Microorganisms onto the still slightly damp fur.
-This strengthens the natural skin microbiome β the protective balance of beneficial bacteria on the skin β which is constantly thrown out of balance by wetness and mud.
+A small tip for afterward: Spray AM+PLUS Active Microorganisms onto the still slightly damp coat.
+This strengthens the natural skin microbiome β the protective balance of beneficial bacteria on the skin β which repeatedly gets out of balance due to moisture and mud.

 Mushrooms, acorns, chestnuts β what is truly dangerous

 This is the topic that concerns me most in autumn.
-Because a lot of it hides under the rustling leaves β and dogs find it.
+Because much of it hides under the rustling leaves β and dogs find it.

 Mushrooms

 Ezra has a nose that literally finds everything.
 And in autumn, the problem is everywhere: mushrooms.
-The insidious thing β they smell irresistibly to dogs.
-Especially the death cap mushroom and fiber head mushrooms have a slightly fishy smell, which attracts dogs.
+The insidious thing β they smell irresistible to dogs.
+Especially the Death Cap and fiberheads have a slightly fishy smell, which attracts dogs.
 Even a small amount can be life-threatening β vomiting, diarrhea, trembling, in severe cases liver and kidney failure.

-And Minni β whoever could never be sure before if the next meal was coming, eats what she finds.
+And Minni β whoever was never sure if the next meal was coming, eats what they find.
 For Minni, every mushroom on the ground is potential food.
 No ill will β pure survival.
 That makes autumn walks with her particularly attentive.

-What is also underestimated: even seemingly harmless mushrooms can carry mycotoxins (highly toxic metabolic products of molds).
-The wet, warm autumn climate is their ideal home β in damp leaves, in old fallen fruit, in rotting fruits on the ground.
-DOGKRAFT Zeolite binds mycotoxins already in the intestine before they enter the bloodstream.
-This is not an emergency remedy if the dog has eaten a poisonous mushroom β in that case, go to the vet immediately.
-But as a daily companion during autumn walks, it is a sensible support.
+What is also underestimated: Even seemingly harmless mushrooms can carry mycotoxins (highly toxic metabolic products of mold).
+The wet, warm autumn climate is their ideal home β in damp leaves, in old fallen fruit, in rotting fruit on the ground.
+DOGKRAFT Zeolite binds mycotoxins in the intestine before they enter the bloodstream.
+This is not an emergency remedy if the dog has eaten a poisonous mushroom β then go to the vet immediately.
+But as a daily accompaniment during autumn walks, it is a sensible support.

 Acorns